hunghuynh118/udacity-data-scientist/Capstone Project/README.md

 This repo contains 7 files:

 - `Starbucks_Capstone_notebook.ipynb`: the notebook file containing all code
-- `Starbucks_Capstone_notebook.pdf`: pdf version of the notebook file
+- `Starbucks_Capstone_notebook.html`: html version of the notebook file
 - `README.md`: this file introduces overall the project
 - `master.csv`: the cleaned dataset merged from 3 other datasets
 - `data\portfolio.json`: json file containing offer data